launchdarkly/terraform-provider-launchdarkly/website/docs/r/team_member.html.markdown

 In addition to the arguments above, the resource exports the following attribute:

-- `id` - The ID of the team member.
+- `id` - The 24 character alphanumeric ID of the team member.

 ## Import